guilhemmarchand/trackme/docs/FAQ.rst

 - event time stamp is the _time field, which is the time stamp that Splunk affected for a given event when it was indexed on disk
 - index time is the _indextime field, which is the epoch time corresponding to the moment when Splunk indexed the event on disk

-Depending on the use cases, both key performance metrics might be very important, or potienally one will matter more than the other.
+Depending on the use cases, both key performance metrics might be very important, or potentially one will matter more than the other.

 For continuous data flow, you need to know that the data is being indexed with the expected performance, and that you are not running late due to some underneath performance issues, this is where the lag_ingestion_sec matters.